chauhadry/chauhadry/README.md

 - 👋 Hi, I’m @chauhadry
 - 👀 I’m interested in Python programming
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Python programming
+- 💞️ I’m looking to collaborate with Python programmers
 - 📫 How to reach me on GitHub